Our continuous cruising journey in our Narrowboat Hang Loose continues along the beautiful Caldon Canal. We also cruise down the Leek branch.

 After lunch we had a look around Cheddleton Flint Mill, which was really interesting.
 I loved the little cottage.

-We went for a lovely stroll this evening, and surprisingly found a very nice pub.
+This evening we went for a lovely stroll and surprisingly found a very nice pub.
 It’s called The Black Lion.
 There’s also a pub called the Red Lion, which is just along the road to the left (the road is just past the Flint Mill).
 However, we were told that the Black Lion was well worth a visit.
 It’s not much further to walk.
 When you get to the Red Lion there’s a road opposite and it’s just up there.
 It’s a very popular pub and it’s lovely.
 Worth a visit.

 And off to the end of the Caldon Canal